EloWard/EloWardBot/README.md

 # EloWard Twitch Bot

-A Twitch IRC bot that enforces League of Legends rank requirements in chat using AWS Lightsail for IRC connections and Cloudflare Workers for business logic.
+A Twitch IRC bot that enforces League of Legends rank requirements in chat using AWS EC2 Auto Scaling for IRC connections and Cloudflare Workers for business logic.

 ## 🎯 **What It Does**